react-component/field-form/README.md

 In `rc-form` you should use `preserve` to keep a value cause Form will auto remove a value from Field removed.
 Field Form will always keep the value in the Form whatever Field removed.

-## 🔥 `setFields` not trigger `onFieldsChange` anymore

-User control update will not trigger `onFieldsChange` event since it will case potential dead loop.

-## 🔥 `setFieldsValue` not trigger `onValuesChange` anymore
+## 🔥 `setFields` not trigger `onFieldsChange` and `setFieldsValue` not trigger `onValuesChange`

+In `rc-form`, we hope to help user auto trigger change event by setting to make redux dispatch easier, but it's not good design since it makes code logic couping.

-User control update will not trigger `onValuesChange` event since it will case potential dead loop.
+Additionally, user control update trigger `onFieldsChange` & `onValuesChange` event has potential dead loop risk.